Spring Data JPA

 Async

 Spring Data JPA provides the ability to run repository queries asynchronously.
-The correct way to make asynchronous query is not only to add @Async annotation, but also to change the return type to one of the following:
+To make a query asynchronous, it's not enough to add the '@Async' annotation, it's also necessary to change the return type to one of the following:

 • Future